Angel Dust (American band): 2013–2016: early years, A.D., and Rock the Fuck on Forever

-2017–2020: Yates joining and Pretty Buff
+2017–2020: Pretty Buff

-In 2017, the band was joined by Turnstile vocalist Brendan Yates on drums.
+In 2017, the band saw the departure of founding bassist Nicholas Heitman.
+He was replaced by Odd Man Out's Jeff Caffey.
+That same year, Yates joined the band as their new rhythm guitarist.
 On March 15, 2019, the band released their third album Pretty Buff via Roadrunner Records.
-This album brought a large stylistic change, shifting away from hardcore/punk music and more towards acoustic, power pop ballads.
-Most of the lyrical content was written about the passing of Tripp's dog, Spike. in June 2019, the band embarked on the second US leg of the Pretty Buff tour with support from Gouge Away and Giltterer.

-In 2020, the band released the EP Lil House which featured songs that would later appear on the band's fourth album.
+This album brought a large stylistic change, shifting away from hardcore/punk music and more towards acoustic power pop, inspired by bands such as The Lemonheads.
+Most of the lyrical content was written about the passing of Tripp's dog, Spike. in June 2019, the band embarked on the second US leg of the Pretty Buff tour with support from Gouge Away and Glitterer.
+In 2020, the band released the EP Lil House, which featured songs that would later appear on the band's fourth album.